sasuke13/partcad/docs/source/features.rst

 ``manufacturer`` can be used to quote and order parts by using their 3D model (for example, by 3D printing them).

+.. yaml:

+  # partcad.yaml

+  parts:
+    existing_part:
+      ...
+      vendor: homedepot
+      sku: ...
+    new_part:
+      ...
+      manufacturing:
+        method: additive
+      parameters:
+        color: black
+        material: /pub/std/manufacturing/material/plastic:pla

+See :ref:`providers` for more information about the providers and how PartCAD selects them.

 In the future, PartCAD will support ``assembler``, which is supposed to produce an assembly given assembly instructions and using parts ordered from ``store``-s and ``manufacturer``-s.